Kartones/flask-calendar/README.md

 - min and max dates for input type date: min="xxxx-xx-xx" max="xxxx-xx-xx"
 - a decent weekday and month day choosers when recurrency is selected
 - Yearly repetition? (would need month and day)
-- Users (should be able to access calendars), authentication and authorization
 - search: simple, just python lowercased search at task titles. think how to represent results, if to go to the month or what
 - Multi-day tasks?
 - task copy/clone functionality?